mickeymarse/blogfolio/README.md

 I used **Tailwind** for styling and **Iconify** for the icons.
 There is also a touch of the eternal **jQuery**.

-The _typewriter effect_ has been done with [this package](https://www.npmjs.com/package/typewriter-effect).
-While the Matrix rain is inspired by [Adam Nagy's tutorial](https://dev.to/javascriptacademy/matrix-raining-code-effect-using-javascript-4hep).
-There are many packages for this as well out there, but coding it myself was eventually what led to the desired result.

 ## Future Plans

 &#9744; Implement E2E testing;